 What to avoid

-Try to stop eating foods that are likely to trigger hot flushes and night sweats by avoiding stimulants like coffee, alcohol and spicy foods especially in the evening.
+Try to stop eating foods that are likely to trigger hot flashes and night sweats by avoiding stimulants like coffee, alcohol and spicy foods especially in the evening.

-To combat any tiredness you might be feeling, cut out sugary foods instead opting for protein rich snacks such as a boiled egg & cherry tomatoes.
+To combat any tiredness you might be feeling, cut out sugary foods and instead opt for protein rich snacks such as a boiled egg & cherry tomatoes.

 DISCOVER: Davina McCall shares glowing make-up free selfie with important menopause message